 That event was one of many that left me with a question in the back of my mind.
 Why did God only heal the “easy” problems, when so many of us really did believe that he could heal the hard ones?
 Was it really just a lack of faith?
 Was it really our fault?
 It was clear that the visiting preachers who claimed to have raised the dead and so on in other countries had enough faith to see those kinds of miracles – so even if the congregation in the developed world lacked faith, why were the visiting preachers also hamstrung?

 The most useful thing to the church about creating the impression of constant miracles, was the effect it had in stifling any reasonable doubts about Christianity.
-I live in an area with many vibrant churches that seem to lean towards an evangelical, pentecostal kind of direction.
+I live in an area with many vibrant churches that seem to lean towards an evangelical or pentecostal kind of direction.
 That is, they place emphasis on God’s work today and divine intervention in everyday life, including miracles.
-Some of the churches even have names with the word”miracle” in the name.
-Sometimes I’m approached by Christians who attend these churches, who try to evangelise to me.
+Some of the churches even have names with the word”miracle” in them.
+Sometimes I’m approached by Christians who attend these churches, who evangelise to me.
 I usually try to give them the same answer (that is, before shouting “Oh, there’s my bus!” and running away): I tell them that I don’t believe in Christianity, partly because I think there is a lack of compelling evidence.

 But even while these conversations are happening, I can feel a sinking in my stomach.
 I know it’s a futile discussion – because I’ve been on the other side of this conversation, and I know that to them, there is plenty of evidence.
 After all, what is evidence if not seeing something with your own eyes?
 Seeing is believing.
 And they probably saw “miracles” just this past Sunday morning.
 Heck, maybe they were “slain in the Spirit” on Tuesday at their Bible study, or maybe they prayed in tongues just that very morning while getting dressed.
 To them, this is “evidence”, and if you’d only attend their church, you’d see it with your own eyes, too.
 It can be really hard to talk people round from this way of thinking.